FAQ

 How does cannabis medicine work at Sohma House?

-We use evidence-based cannabinoid therapy — personalised to your condition, your body, and your goals.
-This involves a thorough assessment, a tailored prescription if clinically appropriate, and ongoing monitoring.
-We don't operate a "prescription mill" — cannabis is recommended only when it's the right fit.
+We use evidence-based cannabinoid therapy, personalised to your condition, your body, and your goals.
+That starts with a thorough assessment by a practitioner who understands how cannabis interacts with your other treatments, medications, and health history.
+If cannabis is clinically appropriate, you'll receive a tailored prescription and ongoing monitoring.
+If it isn't appropriate, your practitioner will explain why and recommend alternatives.
+We don't operate a prescription mill.
+Cannabis is recommended only when it's the right fit, within the broader context of your care.

 Do I need a referral or special approval for cannabis medicine?